SoftwareBoulevard-2018/Web/README.md

 ### Components related to account creation, account updates, log-in and log out:

 Create user: This component is responsible for allowing the creation of accounts for new users.
 It has a form that validates the input data.
 The form contains the following fields: name, username, password, confirmation for the password and role.
 All fields are required to create a user.
 Only the game administrator has permissions to access this component.
-Its URL route is /home/users/create and its located in /web/src/app/create-user.
+Its URL route is /home/users/create and it's located in /web/src/app/create-user.

+Update user: This component is responsible for allowing the update of user accounts.
+It has a form that validates the input data.
+The form contains the following fields: name, username, password, confirmation for the password and role.
+Only one field is required to update a user.
+Only the game administrator has permissions to access this component.
+Its URL route is /home/users/user-status/update and it's located in /web/src/app/update-user.

 Login: This component is responsible for allowing users to access the platform.
 It has a form that validates the input data.
 The form contains the following fields: username and password.
 These fields are required.
 In case the user is already logged in on the platform, it redirects them to the home page according to the user role.
 Its URL route is the root '/' and its located in /web/src/app/login.

-update user

-header - note
+Logout: This is **not** a component, it's a functionality included in the header component.

-### Components related to company creation and company updatesCreate/update companies
+### Components related to company creation and company updates.

-create-company

-update company
+Create company: This component is responsible for allowing the creation of new companies.
+It has a form that validates the input data.
+The form contains the following fields: name, URL of the company's logo and project manager.
+Only the name field is required to create a company.
+Only the game administrator has permissions to access this component.
+Its URL route is /home/companies/create and it's located in /web/src/app/create-company.

+Update company: This component is responsible for allowing the update of companies.
+It has a form that validates the input data.
+The form contains the following fields: name, URL of an image and project manager.
+Only one field is required to update a company.The game administrator and the project managers have permissions to access this component but the project manager can only update the image.
+Its URL route is /home/companies/company-status/update and it's located in /web/src/app/update-company.

-### Components related to Generate/view reports/view players/team Status
+### Components related to geenerating and viewing reports, viewing players, viewing companies and viewing their status.

 reports

-user status

 Users: This component is responsible for showing the game administrator the characteristics of each one of the players.
-It shows a table with date of the users also, from this component there are buttons which redirect to the Create user and the Update user components.
+It shows a table with the users, also, from this component there are buttons which redirect to the Create user and the Update user components.
 Its URL route is /home/users/ and its located in /web/src/app/users.

-Companies: This component is responsible for showing the game administrator the characteristics of each one of the players.
-It shows a table with date of the users also, from this component there are buttons which redirect to the Create user and the Update user components.
-Its URL route is /home/users/ and its located in /web/src/app/users.
+Companies: This component is responsible for showing the game administrator the characteristics of each one of the companies.
+It shows a table with the companies, also, from this component there are buttons which redirect to the Create company and the Update company components.
+Its URL route is /home/companies/ and its located in /web/src/app/companies.

+user status

 company-status